 The flushing strategies below are arranged in order of their inherent complexity, time to perform, risk to the machine and overall cost.
 It is sensible that the strategies further down this list should be avoided if possible.
 Note that the descriptions of these strategies are brief and generic.
 Information on more detailed procedures should be obtained from original equipment manufacturers, lubricant suppliers, etc. before proceeding.

-Table 1 presents a variation of the double oil change because it is sometimes difficult to perform a complete drain of the full-system fluid volume.
-Table 1 shows the effect of partial drains (60 to 99 percent, versus 100 percent) of the original fluid and the effect of a partial refill (25 percent) in removing the undesirable contaminants.
+The table above presents a variation of the double oil change because it is sometimes difficult to perform a complete drain of the full-system fluid volume.
+It shows the effect of partial drains (60 to 99 percent, versus 100 percent) of the original fluid and the effect of a partial refill (25 percent) in removing the undesirable contaminants.

 Simple Power Flush.
 The power flush uses a portable filter cart or other high-velocity flushing rig.
 In some cases, a wand tool can be used to manually direct the flushing fluid in an effort to lift sediment and sludge from the sump bottom or break off deposits that have formed on internal machine walls.
 This can be performed without an oil change or prior to a single or double oil change.
 In large circulating oil systems, power flushing is usually performed in steps corresponding to specific zones within the system that must be cleaned.
 Blocking valves and hoses are often used to partition the targeted zones during the flush steps.